 Short, fat and unassuming, I have extended the boundaries of indifferent posting and spurious comment within the interweb community to previously unimagined levels of banality.
-This has been achieved without fear of retribution or negative comment so if you're interested in thought patterns that tumble around the inside of my head like old underpants in a washing machine then this is for you.
+This has been achieved without fear of ridicule or retribution.
+So if you're interested in thought patterns that tumble around the inside of my head like old underpants in a washing machine, this is the blog for you.
+Read it and weep.

 After a brief respite the hand problem returned -